Florida Department of Transportation: Structure

-The Florida Transportation Commission, made up of nine commissioners chosen by Florida's Governor and Legislature, provides oversight for the state's department of transportation.
+The Florida Transportation Commission, made up of nine commissioners chosen by Florida's governor and Legislature, provides oversight for the state's department of transportation (DOT).

-Each of FDOT's eight semi-autonomous districts is managed by a district secretary.
-Following the 2002 legislation, the Turnpike District (now known as Florida's Turnpike Enterprise, or FTE) secretary became known as an executive director.
+The department consists of seven geographic districts.
+In May 1994, an eighth district was formed for the state's Turnpike System.
+In April 2002, the Turnpike district expanded as Florida's Turnpike Enterprise (FTE) and operates as the business unit for the department.
+The FTE owns and maintains 511 mi of toll roads.